Aliyu Idris Funtua: Personal life

+Education

-Born in Dandume local government in 1962, Dr. Funtua attended Aya Primary School in Funtua and Government Secondary School in Malumfashi local government.
+Funtua attended Aya Primary School in Funtua and Government Secondary School in Malumfashi local government.
 He went to Federal Advanced Teachers' College (now Federal College of Education, Katsina) where he got NCE in 1984.
-He obtained his first, second and third degrees from Bayero University Kano.
+He obtained his first, second and third degrees from Bayero University Kano.He holds a PhD in Hausa Language from Bayero University, Kano in 2016.

+Career

 In 1985, Funtua started working as a classroom teacher under defunct Kaduna State.
 He became a lecturer in Federal College of Education, Katsina in 1997 and he held several positions.
+He was a one time Katsina State Chairman of the Nigerian Red Cross Society.